Bulk loading data to Azure SQL

 Bulk insert Azure data studio

-In this section, I will show you an example of a bulk insert operation using the Azure Data Studio.
-I will use the BULK INSERT statement to bulk insert data into an Azure SQL database.
+This section will show you an example of a bulk insert operation using the Azure Data Studio.
+I will use the BULK INSERT statement to insert data into an Azure SQL database in bulk.

-In this example, I will insert data from a CSV file stored in an Azure blob container.
+I will insert data from a CSV file stored in an Azure blob container in this example.
 The CSV file will look like this:

 bulk insert azure data studio